sabnzbd/sabctools/README.md

-SABYenc 3 - yEnc decoding for Python 3 using SIMD routines
+SABYenc 3 - yEnc decoding of usenet data using SIMD routines
 ===============================

 Modification of the original [yenc](https://pypi.org/project/yenc/) module for use within SABnzbd.